The Suit of Swords is all about Quick Thoughts and thoughtless deeds.

 The soulless bean counter with no passion for the business.

-Depending on the card It can mean Ruthless, hot headed and full of hot air.
+Depending on the card It can mean Ruthless, hot-headed, and full of hot air.

-Mental issues may be indicated and negative life changes that come about because you can’t let go of things skillfully yourself.
+Mental issues may be indicated and negative life changes come about because you can’t let go of things skillfully yourself.

 What Time of Year Does the Swords Suit Represent?

 Suit of Swords represents winter in your timeline questions.
 The colors seen for Swords quite often in the traditional images are grey and cloudy and tinged with lavender.